Vaginal thrush is treated with antifungal medicines, which kill the fungal cells and prevent them from growing and

 - Vaginal creams and pessaries are best applied at night, before bed.
 There are directions inside the packet and your pharmacist will explain to you how to use them.

 Capsules taken by mouth

-There are two types of antifungal capsules that can be prescribed for vaginal thrush.
+Fluconazole capsules can be prescribed for vaginal thrush.
 These work just as well as the vaginal creams and pessaries but relief can be more rapid.

 There are a few combination antifungal products available.
 These include:

 Antifungal medicines – how to choose

 The choice of antifungal medicines depends on a number of things.
 Your doctor or pharmacist will discuss the best option for you.
 The following are examples of the sorts of things to consider.

-- Are your pregnant: fluconzaole and itraconazole are not recommended for use in pregnancy or if you are planning a pregnancy.
+- Whether you are pregnant: Fluconzaole is not recommended for use in pregnancy or if you are planning a pregnancy.
 Pregnant woman can use the vaginal cream but take care when inserting the vaginal cream using an applicator so that there is no contact with the cervix.
 Some women may prefer to use vaginal pessaries (without applicator) to avoid any risk.